 Compluvium House by Fran Silvestre Arquitectos

-This luxurious minimalist residence located in Madrid, Spain, has been designed in 2020 by Fran Silvestre Arquitectos.
+Compluvium House is a luxurious minimalist residence located in Madrid, Spain, designed in 2020 by Fran Silvestre Arquitectos.

 Photography courtesy of Fran Silvestre Arquitectos